-He laughed, “Then turn around.
+He laughs, “Then turn around.
 I don’t wanna let a fag see me naked.”

-He came out with his towel wrapped around his waist.
-We went over to Coach Earl’s group.
-Coach gave me a big smile.
-I knew he always liked me.
+He comes out with his towel wrapped around his waist.
+We go to Coach Earl’s group.
+Coach gives me a big smile.
+I know he’s always liked me.

 “Welcome.
 What’s your name?”

 “Well, Sir John, jump in the empty lane.
 Let me see how well you swim.”

 “John, go home with Stu and Mike afterward.
 No coming to Michael’s.”

 “Okay.”
 He’s as sulky as Max, when he doesn’t get his pot.